 This week´s been full of contacts with nature for me.
-First, the Jellyfish Exposition at L´Oceanografic Valencia and the peace of the sea, and now the colorful magic of Jardin del Papagayo in Benicarlo (Spain): from all the shades of blue to all the colors of the rainbow.
+First, the Jellyfish Exposition at L´Oceanografic Valencia with its peace of the sea, and now the colorful magic of Jardin del Papagayo in Benicarlo: from all the shades of blue to all the colors of the rainbow.

 Bird Lovers – This is your day!

 Jardin del Papagayo was such a unique experience that it ended making its way to

 By the way, the city of Benicarlo is famous in Spain as an Artichokes region and hosts the Gastronomic week of Artichokes every year (from the end of January till the beginning of March).
 So you could really kill two birds with one shot here and add a gastronomic twist to your trip.

 Before we start, I should really admit that I was having a hard time choosing the best pictures for this post to share with you.
 All the birds were simply stunning and if I am to publish it all – I should probably switch the main topic of my blog to the birdlife.
 Nevertheless, I´ve handpicked a few of my personal favorites – hope they´ll bring up in you this little splash of colors we all need every once in a while.